mrfret/docker-backup/README.md

        In your case  ( sudo cat /etc/timezone )

     BACKUP_HOLD=15
-       Remove older Backups from GDrice or GCrypt
+       Remove older Backups from GDrive or GCrypt

     SERVER_ID=docker
        if you have multiple servers, this is advantageous